iffy-pi/CMPE458/docs/Phases/Phase_1/Testing.md

 ```
 As shown above, the `pQuestion` token is emitted correctly.

-## Testing String Index Operator
+## Testing Substring Operator
-The test file dollar.pt is testing for substring operator (?) recognition.
+The test file dollar.pt is testing for substring operator ($) recognition.
 Below is the scantrace output for dollar.pt.
 ```
  .pDollar